-CHE 839 Applied Learning in Chemistry. (.5-3) A. Prerequisite: departmental approval.
+CHE 839 Applied Learning in Chemistry. (.5-6) A. Prerequisite: departmental approval.
 Work under faculty and professional supervisors in an accepted chemistry or chemistry-related internship.
-One half (.5) to three hours per semester or summer.
-May be retaken at discretion of department or college up to a maximum of three hours.
+One half (.5) to six hours per semester or summer.
+May be retaken to a maximum of six hours.
 A minimum of 80 hours work for each credit.

-CHE 839 A-F Cooperative Study: Chemistry. (.5-3) A. Prerequisite: departmental approval.
+CHE 839 A-F Cooperative Study: Chemistry.

+(.5-6) A. Prerequisite: departmental approval.
 Work under faculty and field supervisors in cooperative experience.
-One half (.5) to three hours per semester or summer.
-May be retaken at discretion of department or college up to a maximum of three hours.
+One half (.5) to six hours per semester or summer.
+May be retaken to a maximum of six hours.
 A minimum of 80 hours work for each credit.